Timur Kuran: Preference falsification

-Kuran coined the term preference falsification in a 1987 article to describe the act of misrepresenting one’s wants under perceived social pressures.
-It involves tailoring one’s expressed preferences to what appears socially acceptable or politically advantageous.
+Kuran coined the term preference falsification in a 1987 article to describe the act of misrepresenting one's wants under perceived social pressures.
+It involves tailoring one's expressed preferences to what appears socially acceptable or politically advantageous.
 His subsequent works argue that the phenomenon is ubiquitous and that it can have huge social, political, and economic consequences.
 The effects hinge on interdependencies between the personal preferences that individuals choose to express publicly.
 A broad statement of his argument is in Private Truths, Public Lies: The Social Consequences of Preference Falsification.
 This 1995 book explains how preference falsification shapes collective decisions, orients structural change, distorts human knowledge, and conceals political possibilities.

-An April 1989 article by Kuran, “Sparks and prairie fires: A theory of unanticipated political revolution,” presented the French Revolution (1789), the Russian Revolution (1917), and the Iranian Revolution (1979) as examples of events that stunned the world; and it explained how preference falsification, combined with interdependencies among publicly expressed preferences, keeps us from anticipating political earthquakes that are easily explained in retrospect.
-After the East European Revolutions of late 1989, Kuran explained why seasoned experts of the Communist Bloc were caught off guard in “Now Out of Never: The Element of Surprise in the East European Revolution of 1989.”
-These papers and Private Truths, Public Lies suggest that political revolutions and big shifts in public opinion will surprise the world repeatedly, because of people’s readiness, under perceived social pressures, to conceal their political dispositions.
+An April 1989 article by Kuran, "Sparks and prairie fires: A theory of unanticipated political revolution", presented the French Revolution (1789), the Russian Revolution (1917), and the Iranian Revolution (1979) as examples of events that stunned the world; and it explained how preference falsification, combined with interdependencies among publicly expressed preferences, keeps people from anticipating political earthquakes that are easily explained in retrospect.
+After the East European Revolutions of late 1989, Kuran explained why seasoned experts of the Communist Bloc were caught off guard in “Now Out of Never: The Element of Surprise in the East European Revolution of 1989”.
+These papers and Private Truths, Public Lies suggest that political revolutions and big shifts in public opinion will surprise the world repeatedly, because of people's readiness, under perceived social pressures, to conceal their political dispositions.

-Kuran has used his theory to shed light on the persistence of East European communism despite its inefficiencies, why India’s caste system has remained a powerful institution for millennia, transformations of American race relations, the aggravation of ethnic conflicts through a self-reinforcing process whereby ethnic symbols gain salience and practical significance, (with Cass Sunstein) the eruption of mass hysteria over minor risks, and American polarization.
+Kuran has used his theory to shed light on the persistence of East European communism despite its inefficiencies, why India's caste system has remained a powerful institution for millennia, transformations of American race relations, the aggravation of ethnic conflicts through a self-reinforcing process whereby ethnic symbols gain salience and practical significance, (with Cass Sunstein) the eruption of mass hysteria over minor risks, and American polarization.